emman27/sg-bus-mcp/README.md

-# 🚌 SG Bus Arrivals — a Muse connector
+# 🚌🚇 SG Bus + Train — a Muse connector

-Real-time Singapore bus arrival times as an MCP server, powered by the official **LTA DataMall API**.
+Real-time Singapore bus arrival times **and MRT/LRT service info** as an MCP server, powered by the official **LTA DataMall API**.
 Ask in plain language:

 > "When is the next bus 96 at stop 83139?"
 > "Which buses stop at Buona Vista?"
 > "Is the next bus 151 wheelchair accessible?"
 > "What buses are near me?"
+> "Is the MRT disrupted right now?"
+> "How crowded is Dhoby Ghaut station?"
+> "Which stations are on the Circle Line?"

 Built for submission to the **Meta Muse connector directory** (muse.ai/platform).